 My name is Brian, though my family knows me as Cabezón (“Big Head”), the latest in a long line of ginormous domes stretching back to the Old Country and the Old World.

 I’ve written since at least third grade.
-That was the year I took a notebook and began scribbling lyrics for refashioned Spice Girls songs that I planned to perform as the Spice Boys with the two other boys in my Catholic school class.
-Justin and Dong-Hyun weren’t interested in my idea, but I kept scribbling anyway.
+That was the year I took a notebook and began scribbling lyrics for refashioned Spice Girls songs that I planned to perform with the two other boys in my Catholic school class.
+Justin and Dong-Hyun weren’t interested in joining the Spice Boys, but I kept scribbling anyway.

 Most of my writing, for years, was bad.
 Very bad.
-In notebooks, I jotted down poetry and song lyrics inspired by Blink-182 and System of a Down.
-After the internet crept into every American household by the early 2000s, my thoughts spilled out in blogs hosted on LiveJournal, DeadJournal, Blurty, and Myspace.
-By my freshman year at William Paterson University, I took my Facebook rambles about politics and religion and started a website described to visitors as a place of “contemplations for anomalous minds.”
+In notebooks, I jotted down poetry and song lyrics inspired by Blink-182 (i.e., immature) and System of a Down (i.e., depressing).
+After the internet crept into every American household in the early 2000s, my thoughts spilled out in blogs hosted on LiveJournal, DeadJournal, Blurty, and Myspace.
+My freshman year at William Paterson University, I took my Facebook rambles about politics and religion and started a Blogspot page described to visitors as a place of “contemplations for anomalous minds.”

-Like many millennials who graduated from college during The Great Recession, I had few job prospects in 2011.
+Like many millennials who graduated from college during The Great Recession, I had few job prospects.
 So, instead of doing the reasonable thing and attending grad school for a degree as useless as the one I’d just earned in Latin American studies, I moved a half day’s drive from my hometown of Bayonne, New Jersey, to experience America outside the immigrant-dense, concrete jungles of the Northeast.
-My only job offers when I got to Knoxville, Tennessee, were at a call center or a local bank.
+The only job offers I got when I showed up in Knoxville, Tennessee, were at a call center and a local bank.
 I took the bank job and spent three years as a bill collector asking poor folks in trailer parks across America to send Jim Clayton money for less than what I’d currently make working at Chick-fil-A.

 But my day job didn’t matter much to me.
-I came alive at night when I took the bad songs I wrote during my lunch break and sang them while playing a guitar and a harmonica in coffee shops up and down East Tennessee.
+I came alive at night when I took the bad songs I wrote during my lunch break and sang them while strumming a guitar and a harmonica in coffee shops up and down East Tennessee.
 When I got off a call quickly, I kept the receiver at my ear, pretending I was still hassling a customer for money.
-Instead, I found websites that weren’t blocked by firewalls to stream Champions League games and drafted soccer stories for Bleacher Report and other blogs whenever my boss wasn’t looking over my shoulder.
+Instead, I found websites not blocked by firewalls to stream Champions League games and drafted soccer stories for Bleacher Report whenever my boss wasn’t looking over my shoulder.
 I taught myself basic WordPress.
 During that time, I made this and this, which got me into grad school for journalism.
 I interned at ESPN during the World Cup summer of 2014 and wrote about sports for local newspapers and a national college soccer blog.
-In 2015, I signed a contract with the U.S. Department of State and spent three years writing profiles and leading content creation for a mentorship program for female and disabled athletes from around the world.
+In 2015, I signed a contract with the U.S. Department of State and spent three years writing profiles and doing digital marketing for a mentorship program for female and disabled athletes from around the world.

 I don’t think it’s possible for me to be happy if I’m not scribbling words on paper or in Google Docs.
 In 2021, I began the process of separating the work I do to feed my family and the work I do that requires no paycheck or outside attention for motivation (I also started a soccer podcast with a friend).